Main Post Office Palace, Belgrade: History

-Despite all the activities related to the construction of buildings intended for postal services, the building of the Main Post Office was not constructed until the beginning of the fourth decade of the twentieth century.
-An all-Yugoslav competition for the project of the Palace of the Post Office Savings Bank and the Main Post Office and Telegraph was announced in Belgrade in 1930.
-From a total of fifteen of submitted works, whose authors were architects from all over the country, as well as those who were in training or working abroad, in September 1930, three papers and four purchases were selected and awarded.
-First prize was awarded to the joint project of Zagreb architects Јosip Pičman and Аndrija Baranji, designed according to the principles of modern architecture, while the second prize was awarded to the also modern project of Slovenian architect Аco Lovrenčić.
+Despite all the activities related to the construction of buildings intended for postal services, the Main Post Office Palace was not constructed until the beginning of the 1930s.
+An all-Yugoslav competition for the project of the "Palace of the Post Office Savings Bank and the Main Post Office and Telegraph" was announced in 1930.
+From a total of fifteen of submitted works, three papers and four purchases were selected and awarded.
+First prize was awarded to the joint project of Zagreb-based architects Јosip Pičman and Аndrija Baranji, designed according to the principles of modern architecture, while the second prize was awarded to the also modern project of Slovenian architect Аco Lovrenčić.
 However, the realization of the winning project was soon abandoned.
-The beginning of the thirties of the last century was marked by the economic crisis in the European context, while the second reason lay in the discontent of the highest state authorities by the selected project of architect Pičman, which in their opinion did not satisfy the requirements for representative and monumental architecture of public buildings.
-The reduction and ease of the facade canvas of Pičman’s project did not fit the dominant architectural concept, which included the architecture of public buildings expressing the power, prosperity and statehood of the young Yugoslav Kingdom through its gorgeous, academically shaped facades.
-Immediately after the competition, at the end of 1930, it was decided that the Ministry of Construction amend the winning project.
+The beginning of the 1930s was marked by the European-wide economic crisis, while the second reason lay in the discontent of the highest state authorities by the selected project of architect Pičman, which in their opinion did not satisfy the requirements for representative and monumental architecture of public buildings.
+The reduction and ease of the facade canvas of Pičman's project did not fit the dominant architectural concept, which included the architecture of public buildings expressing the power, prosperity and statehood of the young Kingdom of Yugoslavia through its gorgeous, academically shaped facades.
+Immediately after the competition, it was decided that the Ministry of Construction amend the winning project.
 Elaboration of the sketches was entrusted to the architect Dimitrije M. Leko, and within the ministry, a narrower internal competition was organized to create new plans for the façades of the building, where the project of the architect Vasilije Androsov was evaluated as the best one.
 However, after the adoption of the new project of architect Androsov, the construction of the building did not start until another almost five years.
-Having approved the construction in 1934, on 17 August 1935, the ceremony of consecration of the foundation stone took place.
+Having approved the construction in 1934, the ceremony of consecration of the foundation stone took place on 17 August 1935.
 The work on the realization of this very important facility for the then Belgrade environment lasted three years and ended on 10 October 1938.

+Since the completion of the building, the part of the palace facing Takovska Street designed for the work of the Main Post Office has not changed its basic purpose, successively housing headquarters of the national postal services of Yugoslavia, and now Serbia.
+On the other hand, the part of the palace facing Bulevar kralja Aleksandra saw various tenants.
+The Post Office Savings Bank was located in that part of the building from 1946 to 1981, then it was used to partly house the National Bank of Yugoslavia until its relocation to the new headquarters on Slavija Square in 2003.
+From 2003 to 2013 the Ministry of Economy was located there while since 2013 it is used as the seat of the Constitutional Court.

+The Main Post Office Palace was declared a cultural monument in 2013.